‘Long overdue:’ Measure to restore full military housing stipend passes key committee

 A big focus is on the Basic Allowance for Housing (BAH).
 It is based on the location, level of service in the military, and whether there are dependents.

-In 2019, BAH was lowered to cover 95 percent of housing costs down from 100 percent, leaving military families with higher out-of-pocket expenses.
+In 2019, BAH was lowered to cover 95% of housing costs down from 100%, leaving military families with higher out-of-pocket expenses.

 “Our BAH dollars have not caught up and so our spending power is a lot less, which means it can turn into a financial hardship for military families,” said Shick.

 But this month, there was progress in the House to restore BAH.
 The House Armed Services Committee passed H.R.
-8070, the FY25 Servicemember Quality of Life Improvement and National Defense Authorization Act (NDAA), which includes the measure to restore BAH back to 100 percent.
+8070, the FY25 Servicemember Quality of Life Improvement and National Defense Authorization Act (NDAA), which includes the measure to restore BAH back to 100%.

 Our Washington News Bureau spoke with Rep. Marilyn Strickland (D-WA), who has been leading the effort to help fully restore BAH in the House.